DO I HAVE A LEGAL OBLIGATION TO GET AN LTMP?

 • debris or obstructions on walking paths;

-• cleaning and/or pool chemical storage that does not meet HAZMAT legislation
+• cleaning and/or pool chemical storage that does not meet HAZMAT legislation.

 WHY DO BODIES CORPORATE NEED TO COMPLY?

-WHAT’S MY OBLIGATION?
+WHAT IS MY OBLIGATION?

 WHAT ARE THE PENALTIES?